MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Declaration of generative AI

 \section{Declaration of generative AI}

 During the preparation of this work, the author(s) used \textit{Grammarly Pro} in order to fix grammatical errors and improve text quality.
 The authors acknowledge the use of Large Language Models (LLMs) as a support tool during the systematic literature screening process, as rigorously detailed and validated in Section~\ref{sec:hybrid_protocol}.
-Furthermore, we utilized Google Gemini to assist in the visual rendering of Figure 1.